jimkwon/trampoline/README.md

 ==========

-Trampoline is a set of scripts that generates ready-to-use reference and annotation data files for general transcript-wide researches.
+Trampoline is a set of scripts that generates ready-to-use reference and annotation data files for general transcriptome-wide researches.

 ![Logo image](https://raw.githubusercontent.com/hyeshik/trampoline/master/doc/trampoline.png)